Kumar Tuhin: Career

 After training at the Foreign Service Institute in New Delhi, he was allotted Chinese as his foreign language.
-He served in the Consulate General of India, Hong Kong (it was then called Commission of India, Hong Kong as it was still a UK territory) from 1993-1995, during which he obtained his advanced diploma from the Chinese University of Hong Kong.
-Thereafter, he served as Second Secretary /First Secretary at the Embassy of India, Beijing from 1995-1999.
+He served in the Consulate General of India, Hong Kong (it was then called Commission of India, Hong Kong as it was still a UK territory) from 1993 to 1995, during which he obtained his advanced diploma from the Chinese University of Hong Kong.
+Thereafter, he served as Second Secretary /First Secretary at the Embassy of India, Beijing from 1995 to 1999.

-He subsequently served at the Permanent Mission of India to the UN Offices in Geneva from 1999-2002 looking after, among others, specialized agencies of the United Nations.
-He served in the Indian Embassy in Hanoi from 2005-2009, and as Deputy Consul General at the Consulate General of India in San Francisco from 2009-2012.
+He subsequently served at the Permanent Mission of India to the UN Offices in Geneva from 1999 to 2002 looking after, among others, specialized agencies of the United Nations.
+He served in the Indian Embassy in Hanoi from 2005 to 2009, and as Deputy Consul General at the Consulate General of India in San Francisco from 2009 to 2012.
 The Indian Consulate General in San Francisco then had a very large consular jurisdictional area, covering states up to Hawaii, Alaska and New Mexico.